githublloyd/tf-formatted/README.md

 2. Compute (EC2, ALB) <br>
 3. Database (empty for now) <br>

-### This Terraform repository uses a remote state setup.
+### This Terraform repository uses remote state

 - https://www.terraform.io/docs/backends/types/s3.html

-The init.tf files in each envrionment folder calls the .tfstate file from a remote AWS S3 bucket.
-This pulls from S3, checking the remote state, providers, and modules to {.terraform}.
-This can be treated as a temporary {.tfstate} file.
+The init.tf files in each environment folder calls the .tfstate file from a remote AWS S3 bucket.
+This pulls from S3, checking the remote state, providers, and modules to .terraform.
+This can be treated as a temporary .tfstate file.

 Please ensure the following;

-- [x] S3 bucket isn't publically available
+- [x] S3 bucket isn't publicly available
 - [x] Access Key ID and Secret Access Keys are not hardcoded/uploaded
 - [x] .gitignore contains the sufficient files